Skip to Content

 A study from 1999 studied the affects of caffeine on menstrual cycle and found that those with a higher caffeine consumption had shorter cycles (24 days or less).
 Black tea doesn’t have anywhere near as much caffeine as coffee, but if you drink a lot of black tea it’s possible that it can affect the length as well.

-5 Healthier Coffee Alternatives To Keep You Going All Day Long
+You might also be interested in 5 Coffee Alternatives To Keep You Going All Day Long

 If All Else Fails: It’s A Hug In A Mug